Below is the list of the current best dual-band Wi-Fi 7 mesh systems. These are hardware without the 6GHz band among those I’ve reviewed.

 | Vietnam | 5945-6425 MHz |

-Additionally, the 5GHz is still the most popular band, and Wi-Fi 7 has improvements for all bands, including the MLO feature.
-If you’re in a situation where the 6GHz band is not available or needed, dual-band hardware is a sensible choice since it costs significantly less than that with all three bands.
+Additionally, the 5GHz is the most popular band, and Wi-Fi 7 has improvements for all bands, including the MLO feature.
+If you’re in a situation where the 6GHz band is not available or needed, dual-band hardware is a sensible choice thanks to its affordability.

-This list is sorted in the recommended order, with the best routers at the top—the numbers indicate the ranking.
-By the way, like all Wi-Fi systems, you can always use the primary unit (the router) as a standalone router.
+This list is sorted in the recommended order, with the best routers at the topโthe numbers indicate the ranking.

 Top 5 best dual-band Wi-Fi 7 mesh systems